Our Mission is Safety

 Pennsylvania Department of Health Approval recognizes NSC CPR programs for school nurses.

 View the Approval

-NSC Basic Life Support for Health Care & Professional Rescuers and NSC First Aid, CPR & AED are approved
+NSC Basic Life Support for Health Care & Professional Rescuers and NSC First Aid, CPR & AED are approved for pharmacists.

 NSC Basic Life Support for Health Care & Professional Rescuers is approved for EMS providers.